edcarp/organising-committee/minutes/2021-10-06-EdCarp_Organising_Committee.md

 1. Keep me in touch with Carpentries activities in the area.
 1. Postdoctoral research associate at the University of Strathclyde, doing research and research software engineering.
 I live in Edinburgh.

+### David McKain
+1. Curate a programme of SWC, DC & LC workshops at and near UoE; look for opportunities to deliver new workshops; provide support and resources to workshop organisers, e.g. providing administrative scaffolding to help organise and run a worshop, helping to recruit instructors and helpers; providing carpentries training, support and mentoring for potential new instructors and helpers; providing peer support to colleagues involved in the committee.
+1. I can primarily help organise and deliver (mainly) SWCs, and happy to provide support for other nearby training efforts.
+1. Keep me up connected with other people folks nearby involved in this; make me confident I'll be able to successfully deliver local workshops; provide opportunities for training and personal development; keep me up to date with exciting stuff happening outside my School.
+1. I'm a Computing Officer in the School of Physics & Astronomy at UoE.
+I'm mainly involved in developing, administering and supporting our user-facing Linux and Scientific Computing platforms and infrastructure, and provide 3rd line support to staff, PGR and UG/PGT students in our School doing these kinds of activities.
+I also do a bit of software development, though not as much as I used to.

 ## Meeting zoom chat:
 ```sh-session